je-nunez/Bash_library_for_Dynamic_Tracing_in_Linux_using_Perf_Events/README.md

-# dt
+# A Bash library for Dynamic-Tracing in Linux using Perf Events

-A very simple Bash wrapper library for a dynamic-tracer of user-processes in Linux using the [`Perf Counters` subsystem](https://perf.wiki.kernel.org/index.php/Main_Page), giving also the calling-stack (backtrace) for each case of the traced-points hit during the tracing.
+A very simple Bash wrapper library for a dynamic-tracer of user-processes in Linux (kernel 3.5+) using the [`Perf Counters` subsystem](https://perf.wiki.kernel.org/index.php/Main_Page), giving also the calling-stack (backtrace) for each case of the traced-points hit during the tracing.

 # WIP